Beef Bourguignon makes a classic meal. This simple recipe for making beef bourguignon will quickly become a family-favorite.

-Boeuf Bourguignon can seem intimidating, but it’s really easy y’all.
+Boeuf Bourguignon can seem intimidating, but it’s really fairly easy.
 And so tender and delicious it will be one of your favorite meals.

 Especially in the cooler months.